hpcc-systems/DataPatterns/README.md

 percentage of the dataset to examine (1-100) as the second argument.
 This is useful if you are checking a very large file and are confident that a sample will provide correct results.

-There is an important limitation in this function:  Child datasets and SET data types are ignored entirely (this comes from the fact that this function calls the Profile() function, and that function ignores those items).
-All other top-level attributes are returned, though, so you can edit the returned string and insert anything that is missing.

 Sample call: